doc-metrix/memory-node/README.md

 #### metrics.dget( [name] )

-Returns specifications associated with devices.
-If a device does not have associated specifications, returns `null`.
-To return a single device's specifications,
+Returns documentation associated with devices.
+If a device does not have associated metric documentation, returns `null`.
+To return a single device's metric documentation,

 ``` javascript
 metrics.dget( 'ram' );